climatepolicyradar/knowledge-graph/docs/docs/users/README.md

 - **It's more structured:** Like _wikidata_, we're interested in collecting _structured data_ about our concepts, rather than free-text descriptions.
 - **It's more connected:** We're very interested in the relationships between concepts, and how they can be used to build up a [knowledge graph](../developers/concept-store-vs-knowledge-graph.md).
 Without the relationships, we would still be able to build individual concept classifiers, but paying attention to how they're connected will allow us to _really_ unlock its potential.

-### Concept pages
+### Concept item pages

-Each concept in the concept store is given its own page, with fields for:
+Each concept in the concept store is given its own Item in the concept store (a page with a QID, eg [Q42](https://climatepolicyradar.wikibase.cloud/wiki/Item:Q42)), with fields for:

 - **A preferred label:** The typical name used to refer to the concept, or the name which is used by the people who are most invested in the concept
 - **Alternative labels:** Other names which might be used to refer to the concept, including abbreviations, synonyms, or translations into other languages.
 This field might also include common misspellings, misnomers, or offensive terms which are used to refer to the concept (depending on the context and the type of classifier we're building).